Lyall-A/MinecraftConsoles/README.md

 # MinecraftConsoles
 Minecraft Console Legacy Edition source code with some scripts and patches.
-This repository doesn't include the source code itself, only patches
+This repository doesn't include the source code itself.

 See [Docs](/Docs) for steps on how to build

+See [Scripts](/Scripts) for various scripts that could be useful for development

 ## Setting up source
 Copy the original source code to `Scripts`, then run the `Apply-Patches.sh` script (can be run in Git Bash)